reallylily/BabbleChat/README.md

 **BabbleChat**'s core application is to create a dynamic language-learning interface where users can learn and share their knowledge.

 ### Technical Challenges
-* Not overcrowd the UI/UX in the chat feature
+* Keep UI/UX in the chat feature clean and sparse for optimal usability
 * Matching users based on language preferences
   * Backend two-step filtering: 1st on the language(s) they know, 2nd on the language(s) they want to learn
   * Incorporate logged-in time for better matching
 * Reading from a language API and displaying the translation back to the user
 * Connect to a GIPHY API to be able to fetch gifs to allow users to connect them to the conversation
+* Allow users to attach emoticons and images to words in messages

 ## Accomplished over the weekend

-* All members of the team read and watched MERN tutorials
+* All members of the team completed MERN tutorials
 * Set up database
 * Wrote proposal README and planned work for the week
 * Implement user authorization on database backend - **Helen** and **Jitsu**